Apply to Memorial

-Decide when you'd like to start your studies and check the relevant deadlines for filing your application.
+Decide when you'd like to start your studies and check the relevant deadlines.

-- Some academic units only admit students for the Fall semester and do not assess applications after a set deadline, while others offer admission for multiple semesters without deadlines.
+- Some academic units only admit students for the Fall semester and do not review applications until after the application deadline, while others offer admission for multiple semesters on a rolling basis.

-- Deadlines and entry semesters are listed in the program section of our website.
+- Deadlines and entry semesters are also listed on the relevant page of the Graduate Programs section of our website.

 Identify and collect all required application materials

 The graduate application will include the required documents below.
 Click on each link for more information.
 Supporting documents (e.g., transcripts, confirmation of degree, resume, etc.) should be uploaded to the online application (under “Supplemental Items & Documents”).
 The submission status of successfully uploaded documents will appear as "received".
 Please note that documents cannot be deleted once uploaded, so ensure the file selected is accurate before uploading.
 The online application will reflect a file is complete after one transcript is uploaded, but it is the applicant’s responsibility to ensure all documents required for their program of interest are uploaded by the appropriate deadline.
 If you are submitting more than one application, please note that additional applications will show the submission status of supporting documents as “received” but you will have to upload the documents again for each additional application.

 - The application must be fully and accurately completed.
 Please note the online application only supports the English language.